-- pay additional general holiday pay for the day of an amount this is at least 4.2% of the employee’s wages, vacation pay and general holiday pay earned in the 4 weeks immediately preceding the general holiday, and
+- pay additional general holiday pay for the day of an amount that is at least 4.2% of the employee’s wages, vacation pay and general holiday pay earned in the 4 weeks immediately preceding the general holiday

 See General holidays for more information.

 How the law applies

 Part 1, section 2.1 of the Employment Standards Code and section 43.8-43.84 of the Regulation (Code) sets out the exceptions to the rules for farm and ranch employees.